Logging¶

 3. General Application Logs¶

-Standard operational and debug logs from Lakekeeper and Rust dependencies.
+Standard operational and debug logs from Lakekeeper.
 No event_source field.

 Example: